 - more than 50 percent of consumers have indicated that they “worry about running out of money” in retirement;

 - about 62 percent of workers between the ages of 55 and 64 have accumulated, during the course of their working lives, less than one year’s worth of income in retirement savings;

 - when making decisions about retirement at or before age 55, consumers generally reported an interest in “an advance planning tool;” and

 - when making decisions about retirement after age 55, consumers generally reported a preference for receiving information about retirement accounts, including “simplified forms” for managing the accounts.

 In addition to the research results, the CFPB’s report promotes “optimal choices” for consumers through two approaches: simplification and pre-commitment.
 The report encourages consumers to overcome “common biases and challenges in the decision context.”
 Further, the CFPB indicates that its research findings “can be used by a wide variety of participants in retirement financial decisions, services, and products, including employers, retirement plan administrators, financial educators, and others who help consumers with retirement choices.”

-For more information about consumer access to financial records, subscribe to the Banking and Finance Law Daily.
+For more information about reports issued by the Consumer Financial Protection Bureau, subscribe to the Banking and Finance Law Daily.